How do repossessions affect your credit?

 How long does a repossession stay on your credit report?

 A car repossession stays on your credit report for up to 7 years.
-While the impact that it has lessens over time, it can negatively effect you the whole time it’s on your credit report.
+While the impact that it has lessens over time, it can negatively affect you the whole time it’s on your credit report.

 Why do repos happens?